What's the motivation for choosing meat-substitutes over the 'real' thing?

 In concurrence, a study recently found that diets which reduce red meat consumption in favour of an alternative protein source have been shown to be correlated with a reduction in the risk of coronary heart disease, type 2 diabetes and lower mortality risk, therefore substantially reducing lifestyle-related disease burden long-term (Penny, Swift and Salter, 2015).

 A review conducted by the International Agency for Research on Cancer (IARC) in 2015 determined that consumption of red meat is classified as "probably carcinogenic to humans" and processed meat as "carcinogenic to humans", which has since been supported by further epidemiological research (Domingo and Nadal, 2017).
 Therefore, the Department of Health guidelines recommend consuming no more than 70g red or processed meat per day.
-Evidence suggests that adopting a flexitarian diet plentiful in plant-based sources of protein can help individuals meet these recommendations, and subsequently could prevent 45,000 premature deaths, and save the NHS more than £1.2million per year.
+Evidence suggests that adopting a flexitarian diet plentiful in plant-based sources of protein can help individuals meet these recommendations, and subsequently could prevent 45,000 premature deaths, as well as saving the NHS more than £1.2 million per year.

 Moreover, controversial new research published in BMC Nutrition and the Journal of Nutrition & Food Sciences has suggested that as well as over-consumption of sugar and fat-laden foods in the western diet significantly contributing towards obesity prevalence, meat protein consumed in the quantities often seen today is equally as damaging.
 The theory behind this assertion is that meat protein is digested by the body later than that of fats and carbohydrates, therefore the excess energy we receive from this source of protein provides a surplus, which is then converted to and readily stored as fat in the human body (You and Henneberg, 2016), however more research is needed in this area to confirm this hypothesis.

 Other health concerns regarding meat consumption surround the extensive administration of antibiotics, not just as a treatment for disease in animals, but as a preventative measure in intensive farming practices.
-This is exacerbating the existing virulence of antibiotic resistant bacteria via either direct contact between humans or treated animals, consumption of the meat or indirect traces of animal excretion in the environment, all of which are linked to increasing the risk of superbugs; an increasingly significant threat to human health.
-However, figures suggest that limiting global meat consumption to 40g per person per day, the equivalent to a couple of slices of processed ham, could reduce antibiotic use in animals by 2/3rds, although even a modest reduction per person would inevitably help the overall fight in preventing antibiotic resistance.
+This is exacerbating the existing virulence of antibiotic resistant bacteria via either direct contact between humans and treated animals, consumption of their meat or indirect traces of animal excretion in the environment, all of which are linked to increasing the risk of superbugs; an increasingly significant threat to human health.
+However, figures suggest that limiting global meat consumption to 40g/d per person, the equivalent to a couple of slices of processed ham, could reduce antibiotic use in animals by 2/3rds, although even a modest reduction per person would inevitably help the overall fight in preventing antibiotic resistance.

-There is strong and consistent evidence that adopting a plant-based diet is associated with a variety of positive long term health outcomes, the foremost being reducing the risk factors of cardiovascular disease including maintaining low blood pressure, reducing circulation of bad cholesterol (low density lipoproteins) and promoting maintenance of a healthy weight.
+There is strong and consistent evidence that adopting a plant-based diet is associated with a variety of positive long term health outcomes, the foremost being reducing the risk factors for cardiovascular disease, including maintaining low blood pressure, reducing circulation of bad cholesterol (low/very low density lipoproteins) and promoting maintenance of a healthy weight.
 In fact, multiple clinical trials have showed as much as a 40% reduction in risk of death directly related to CVD and heart disease in individuals reducing their weekly meat intake (Kahleova, Levin and Barnard, 2018).
-Processed plant-based foods may not be quite as nutritionally adequate as whole plant foods, however they are still often comparably much lower in fat, saturated fat and cholesterol than equivalent meat products, so are undoubtedly a healthier alternative.
-The main conclusion the can be drawn from this is that Europeans should aim to eat less meat, and better quality lean meat when they do.
+Processed plant-based foods may not be quite as nutritionally adequate as whole plant foods, however they are still often comparably much lower in fat, saturated fat and cholesterol than equivalent meat products, so are undoubtedly a healthier alternative when eaten as part of a balanced diet.
+The main conclusion that can be drawn from this is that Europeans should aim to eat less meat overall, and better quality lean meat when they do.

 Protecting our environment